About the project

 The expert panel

-Our expert panel will support the project over the course of its work and, more specifically, select five case study sites that are currently delivering effective care co-ordination programmes.
+Our expert panel supported the project over the course of its work and, more specifically, selected the five case study sites that we worked with.

 - Richard Humphries, Project Lead, Assistant Director, Policy, The King’s Fund